People who work in Denmark are entitled to take sick leave and it’s important to take care of yourself when you become ill.

 To get sick pay in Denmark, you must live and pay tax in the country (a few exceptions apply under special circumstances).

-It is your employer and/or the relevant local municipality which is responsible for paying out sick pay, depending on a number of conditions, primarily related to the length of time for which you have been sick, and also for how long you worked for your employer before illness.
+Your employer and/or the relevant local municipality are responsible for sick pay.
+A number of conditions apply such as the length of time you have been sick and how long you worked for the employer before illness.

 Who is entitled to sick leave?